-- (b) All horizontal control is computed on the NA 1927

-Datum and no datum adjustments are necessary. - (c) All control was established by the U. S. Coast and Geodetic Survey. - (d) All control called for in the Instructions was established and/or identified on the photographs. - (e) All Coast and Geodetic Survey stations in the area were thoroughly searched for.
-The following stations were reported as searched for, not found, and presumed lost:
+The triangulation data is included in the triangulation report. - (b) All horizontal control is computed on the NA 1927 Datum and no datum adjustments are necessary. - (c) All control was established by the U. S. Coast and Geodetic Survey. - (d) All control called for in theoroject instructions was established and/or identified on the photographs. - (e) There was no prior control in the area field inspected.
+The two stations on the west end of the 1956 triangulation scheme in North Pass were recovered.